SilentVoid13/Templater/README.md

 #### Internal Templates in User Templates

 You can also use some Internal templates inside your commands.
 The internal templates will get replaced before your command gets executed.
+Internal templates still needs to be placed between opening and closing tags.

-For example, if you configure the system command `cat tp.file.path`, it will be replaced with `cat /path/to/file` before the command gets executed.
+For example, if you configure the system command `cat <% tp.file.path() %>`, it will be replaced with `cat /path/to/file` before the command gets executed.

 ### Eta features